 This is now my fifth attempt and probably the last one to get an exact position (Precise Point Positioning) of my fixed mounted GNSS antenna at the roof of my house.
+You can find the methods I used previously in my blogs here:

 (1) PPP - Precise Point Positioning with averaging